Zhenweiwang0527/events-assistant/README.md

 # events-assistant

-Welcome to ticket viewer! <br>
+Welcome to ticket viewer!

-1. numbers

-A. upper-case letters
-   and it goes over many lines

-   with two paragraphs and all!

-a. lower-case letters

-   3. with a sub-list starting at a different number
-   4. make sure the numbers are in the correct sequence though!

-I. upper-case roman numerals

-i. lower-case roman numerals

-(1) numbers again

-1) and again
+Definition lists:

+what
+  Definition lists associate a term with a definition.

+how
+  The term is a one-line phrase, and the definition is one or more paragraphs or body elements, indented relative to the term.
+Blank lines are not allowed between term and definition.